karissananetta/octopress/source/about/index.markdown

 sharing: false
 footer: false
 ---
-I an undergraduate at Yale University (SM ’16) majoring in Philosophy and Computer Science.
-My main interests in philosophy currently include ethics, free will, the metaphysics of consciousness, and the Good life.
-I am a member of *Flourish*, an interdisciplinary academic journal that investigates questions of human happiness.
-I play the sax and perform around campus with various groups.
-I spend my spare time learning programming and web development.
+I'm an undergraduate at Yale University (SM ’16) majoring in Philosophy and Computer Science.
+My main interests in philosophy currently include ethics, free will, the metaphysics of consciousness, and the question of the "good" life.
+I'm also a part time jazz musician who gigs around campus with a jazz quartet.

 When I’m not locked up in my room doing school work or wasting inordinate amounts of time on Reddit, I like going for walks in parks and woods; the more trees and the less noise the better.
 Dark coffees and good books keep me company at the local coffee shop on lazy Sunday afternoons.